 Include 30 trials in the experiment.

-To keep the participant visually engaged, the screen can display the words ‘Yes or No?’ after each tone is played.
+To keep the participant visually engaged, display the words ‘Yes or No?’ on the screen after each tone is played.

 Generate six experimental programs like this, one for each of the six frequencies between 1 and 6 kHz.

-Be sure the program outputs the volume of the tone presented on each trial, and response the participant supplied.
+Be sure the program outputs the volume of the tone presented on each trial, and the response the participant supplied.

 Procedure